AdamBoley/Project-Beergate/README.md

 I spent a long time searching for a solution, and I found several StackOverflow questions that point to the creation of a duplicate record when using the generic UpdateView being a common issue.
 I eventually found [this Reddit post](https://www.reddit.com/r/django/comments/8jkh5t/updateview_creates_new_items_in_the_db_instead_of/), in which the author answers their own question.
 The author's use-case appears to be slightly different from mine, but it is sufficiently similar that I was able to appropriate most of their code.
 With a few adjustments, notably adding `user_update_form.instance.approved = False` and altering the return statement to render the `update_review.html` page with the Updated flag set to True, I was able to update a record and then see the confirmation message.
 When I went to the index page, I noted that the record I had updated was absent.
 I then checked the admin panel and noted that the record had been automatically unapproved.
 When I accessed that record, I noted that the update I had made appeared.
 When I approved the record and visited the index page, the record was visible.
 When I clicked on the card to visit the detail page, the updated content was visible.
 This was immensely satisfying.
 Best of all, since the record is being updated, the image remains unchanged and does not default to the placeholder.

+8/9/22:
+Whilst using the deployed app using the Chrome browser of my Android mobile device, I noted with some alarm that the CK-Editor rich text fields for the add_review page and the add-comment section of the review page was not displaying.
+Further investigation revealed that this bug extended to the deployed version on my PC as well, indicating that the problem lay with the deployed site.

 # Development Choices

 19/8/22: